Only Yesterday (1991 film): Box office

+Only Yesterday was the highest-grossing Japanese film on the domestic market in 1991, grossing ¥3.18 billion at the Japanese box office.
+Its release in all territories internationally has accrued a box-office total of $608,562.
+The initial 2008 Russian release on May 8 opened at $9,041 across three cinemas, finishing 20th at the weekend box office.
+In total its run generated $19,867.
+The 2016 English-language release later earned $525,958, including $453,243 in the United States.
+In the United Kingdom box office returns came to $5,044 across twelve cinemas after release on June 3, whereas in Finland ten cinemas generated $8,141 in box office returns from December 9.
+In Oceania, both territories of Australia and New Zealand had the film open earlier on May 5, with receipts totalling $33,195 in the former, and $7,695 in the latter.
+A later 2023 release in Australia accrued $408 total.
+In Italy the film accrued a total of $62,329 in a July 4, 2024 re-release across 169 cinemas.

 Critical reception

 The film received widespread critical acclaim.
-On Rotten Tomatoes, the film has a rating of 100%, based on 56 reviews, with an average rating of 8.39/10.
+On Rotten Tomatoes, the film has a rating of 100%, based on 59 reviews, with an average rating of 8.40/10.
 The critical consensus states "Only Yesterday's long-delayed U.S. debut fills a frustrating gap for American Ghibli fans while offering further proof of the studio's incredibly consistent commitment to quality."
 It has a score 90 out of 100 on Metacritic, based on 19 reviews, indicating "universal acclaim".

+Roger Ebert gave the film a very favorable review in his essay regarding anime and the other work of Studio Ghibli calling it "a touching, melancholy meditation on the life of the same woman at ages 10 and 27."
 Nicolas Rapold, of The New York Times, gave the film a positive review, saying, "Mr. Takahata's psychologically acute film, which was based on a manga, seems to grow in impact, too, as the adult Taeko comes to a richer understanding of what she wants and how she wants to live."
 Glenn Kenny of RogerEbert.com awarded it a similarly positive review, saying "Like Kaguya, it functions as a highly sensitive and empathetic consideration of the situation of women in Japanese society—but it's also a breathtaking work of art on its own."